 This is the first time the association is embarking on offering online courses to supplement the training.
 Field courses are offered throughout British Columbia, Alberta, and Quebec and students live and work in many different mountainous regions in Canada.
 Being able to offer the prerequisite component of the training online, which covers fundamental concepts and theories, would enable students to have a consistent foundation of knowledge.

-Stated Emily Grady, Industry Training Program Manager, “We hired a consultant to help us narrow the options and, based on their final report, we ended up choosing Moodle combined with Lambda Solutions to provide the technical support.
+Stated Emily Grady, Industry Training Program Manager, “We hired a consultant to help us narrow the options and, based on their final report, we ended up choosing Lambda Solutions to provide the technical support.
 We didn’t have the IT capacity to update and host an LMS, and based on the interactions with the Lambda Solutions team throughout the entire evaluation process, all roads pointed to this solution.”

 "The Lambda team has been very helpful in all aspects of the setup and training.
 They are readily available when we have questions and provide helpful answers.
 I wouldn’t hesitate to recommend Lambda based on our ongoing experience and their willingness to think creatively and to be readily available when we have questions." - Emily Grady, Industry Training Program Manager, Canadian Avalanche Association